 Dialog of Climate and Culture: face-toface space to present the most important information of the period, discuss topics of interest and receive feedback.

 Internal Media: Eje newsletter, virtual bulletin boards, internal campaigns, special newsletters, e-mail: ensure the dissemination of information and communicate the existing Attention Lines.

-Transparency Line: Channel for receiving concerns, complaints or comments about ter and external web page with contact channel.
+Transparency Line: Channel for receiving concerns, complaints or comments about compliance with policies.